Make-School-Courses/FEW-2.3-Single-Page-Web-Applications/Assignments/Assignment-01.md

 export default data // export the native JS array
 ```

-With this you can now import your data and work with it from any other module.
+With this, you can now import your data and work with it from any other module.

 Results: